How To Make Decorative Mini DIY Storage Bins In Under 30 Minutes!

 I’m excited to have Regina from Molly Mel join us at the craft cafe!
 Regina joined us in December for the Christmas Tag Along and this is her second post for the craft cafe!
-I’m so excited to make my own version of Regina’s fabulous DIY decorative storage cans.
+I’m so excited to make my own version of Regina’s fabulous mini DIY storage bins!

 I’m Regina from Molly Mell.